 Manufacturers need to include security-by-design in their product development and methods need to be devised to ensure automatic system updates without end-user involvement.

-Of course, all these connected computer systems also means that security is essential.
-Manufacturers need to include security-by-design in their product development – and that includes all the suppliers throughout the value chain – and methods need to be devised to ensure automatic system updates without end-user involvement.
+Of course, all of these connected computer systems also mean that IT security is essential, as eco Board Member Prof. Norbert Pohlmann points out in his interview on “Connected Car Security”.
+Manufacturers need to include security-by-design in their product development – and that includes all the suppliers throughout the value chain (see the article by Marco Comastri from CA Technologies, “New Frontiers for Car Security: API Management”) – and methods need to be devised to ensure automatic system updates without end-user involvement.
 The human element – of a stressed commuter delaying the system update until later – needs to be circumvented.
+What’s more, there are the legal implications of the possibility that autonomous cars could be self-owning and self-managing, and what liability will look like in this environment, as discussed by Klaus M. Brisch and Marco Müller-ter Jung from DWF Germany, in their article “Blockchain-based Solutions and IT/Cyber Security for Autonomous Driving – Legal Barriers”.

 Connectivity becomes essential once we start talking about the self-driving car.
-From an infrastructure perspective, the most important thing is to increase the signal of the mobile networks.
+From an infrastructure perspective, the most important thing is to increase the signal of the mobile networks. eco Vice-Chair Klaus Landefeld takes a look at the types of networks and connectivity solutions needed to support the development of the connected car in his article “Building the Infrastructure for the Future Driving Experience”.
 Certainly, if the car is travelling through a very long tunnel, the system may be offline for a while.
 Then the car is dependent solely on cameras or the other sensors to analyze what's happening in the surrounding environment.
 But there are obviously places in the world where getting a signal could be a problem.
 GPS can be received everywhere and will be a valuable source of data for enriching the car’s contextual information.

 There is a lot of research being done on autonomous driving without connectivity.
 This offers very interesting opportunities for logistic companies transporting to or through remote areas, for example.
 Perhaps, in 10 or 15 years, a road train in the middle of Australia travelling to a small city in the outback along long straight roads, with good visibility for the onboard cameras, could be autonomous and offline.
 For this, the vehicle would require a lot of offline data.
 But in built-up regions of the world, where there are a lot of other cars, then connectivity is essential.
 The car has to see approaching traffic, what is happening on the side of the street, whether there are any other important changes in the environment, like traffic jams and the like, making it a very complex undertaking.
 It will probably take another 15 years to develop systems to allow fully autonomous driving in city centers.